 First Things First

-Within the home buying process, many don’t even know where to begin.
+Many couples don’t even know where to begin in the homebuying process.
 “The thought of buying a home is exciting, and many prospective buyers want to jump right into open houses and scouring real estate apps,” Cummings says.
 “Before falling in love with a home you can’t afford, make sure your finances are in order so you know realistically what you should be looking for.”

 “This approach focuses on an amount that comfortably fits your budget,” she continues.
-“A general rule of thumb is to take whatever you earn each month before taxes and multiply that by 28%.
-This will give you an idea of how much a manageable monthly payment might be, including taxes, insurance and private mortgage insurance.”
+“A general rule of thumb is to take whatever you earn each month before taxes and multiply that by 28 percent.
+This will give you an idea of how much a manageable monthly payment might be, including taxes, insurance, and private mortgage insurance.”

 What is a Mortgage?

 A mortgage is simply (or not so simply, TBH) a loan that is taken out to facilitate the purchase of a home.
-But with the varying types, rates and companies that offer mortgages, where does one begin?
-First things first, it’s important to understand the different types of mortgages.
+But with the varying types, rates, and companies that offer mortgages, where does one begin?
+First, it’s important to understand the different types of mortgages.
 Cummings describes the three basic types as fixed-rate mortgages, adjustable-rate mortgages (ARMs), and hybrid ARMs.

-She explains that fixed-rate mortgages, “have a set interest rate for the life of the loan (typically 15 or 30 years), meaning your monthly payments of principal and interest will remain the same throughout,” while ARMs, “do not have a set interest rate, so it may change periodically during the loan term.
+She explains that fixed-rate mortgages “have a set interest rate for the life of the loan, typically 15 or 30 years, meaning your monthly payments of principal and interest will remain the same throughout,” while ARMs “do not have a set interest rate, so it may change periodically during the loan term.
 This means your monthly payment could increase or decrease based on market conditions.”
-The third type, Hybrid ARMs, “are a combination of the two.
-They’re based on a 30-year term and typically start with an initial fixed-interest rate for a specific period of time (usually 5, 7 or 10 years).
+The third type, hybrid ARMs, “are a combination of the two.
+They’re based on a 30-year term and typically start with an initial fixed interest rate for a specific period of time, usually five, seven, or 10 years.
 For example, a five-year ARM’s interest rate and monthly payments will stay the same for the first five years.
-But after that fifth year, the interest rate is subject to change annually for the remaining 25 years left on the mortgage based on the market.”
+But after the fifth year, the interest rate is subject to change annually for the remaining 25 years left on the mortgage, based on the market.”

-Aside from these, there other options too, that can be discussed and discovered by speaking with a mortgage professional.
+Aside from these, there are other options, too, that can be discussed and discovered by speaking with a mortgage professional.

 The Good News

-“While buying a home can involve some tough choices, it’s both financially and emotionally rewarding,” Cummings says, while sharing that based on Bank of America’s 2017 Homebuyer Insights Report, newly married couples are in good company when home buying.
-In fact, “79% (of people surveyed) report that homeownership has had a positive impact on their long-term financial picture,” and 95% of current homeowners feel proud of owning their own homes.
+“While buying a home can involve some tough choices, it’s both financially and emotionally rewarding,” Cummings says, while sharing that based on Bank of America’s 2017 Homebuyer Insights Report, newly married couples are in good company when homebuying.
+In fact, “79 percent [of people surveyed] report that homeownership has had a positive impact on their long-term financial picture,” and 95 percent of current homeowners feel proud of owning their own homes.